18 Reasons Why Your Website Is Loading Slowly (And Why You Should Fix It ASAP)

 Finally, even if your website was coming high up in the Google search engine, your SEO efforts will start to suffer because Google algorithm penalizes slow loading times.

-A professional website design agency in Dubai will not wait to get the 10th phone call from you before fixing the issue, they will instantly know what to look for and which steps to take.
+A professional web design agency in Dubai will not wait to get the 10th phone call from you before fixing the issue, they will instantly know what to look for and which steps to take.

 Educate yourself on the potential issues that make your website load slowly so that you know which questions to ask, and above all, understand that this is a completely fixable issue.
 Better yet, work with a website design & development agency that will seamlessly iron the issue before it even comes up.